The Best Handbag-Friendly Dry Shampoos

 Great for: Pretty much everyone who likes shiny hair.

 Not-so-great for: Anyone who doesn’t like alcohol in their products.

 Best for Post-Gym

-Luckily, several brands have spied the need for active-friendly beauty, including Gymspell whose line of blotting papers for the face and hair are a super quick (and environmentally-friendly) way to pull of the whole gym class-lunch break thing.
+Luckily, several brands have spied the need for active-friendly beauty, including Gymspell whose line of blotting papers for the face and hair is a super quick (and environmentally friendly) way to pull off the whole gym class-lunch break thing.

 Not quite as oil-absorbing as a traditional spray dry shampoo, these rice starch and kaolin-lined papers do remove surface grease- and I feel less guilty about using them.